 City planner Matt Wysong explained at last week’s public zoning workshop, though, that St. Bridget’s current zoning doesn’t include any more protection from the wrecking ball than the proposed would.
 But he agreed that CMX-3 provides more immediate opportunities for developers to make use of the land, whereas the current RMA-5 zoning technically limits future development to one-family dwellings.

 But developers get variances all the time.
-If the Church wants to sell St. Bridget’s, nothing but an official Historical Designation can save it from developers with enough cash or influence in this city.
+If the Church wants to sell St. Bridget’s, nothing but an official Historical Designation might save it from developers with enough cash or influence in this city.
 And besides, St. Bridget’s current zoning is wrong, and should be adjusted some way, at least.

 No, no, no!
 Said Paula Dougherty, jumping into discussions during Felicite’s recap of zoning proposals.
 Aside from the whole historical preservation thing, Paula was kinda appalled at the thought of developing St. Bridget’s when she saw so many empty storefronts on Ridge: “You’ve got Ridge Avenue looking like a slum, and you want to develop where it’s green?
 It doesn’t in my heart make sense.”